 (Source: Business Wire)

 Unsurprisingly, looking at the cloud adoption by industry, industries that deal with the most data yield the most active investors.
-The banking field is especially fond of the innovations in cloud technology.
+The banking field is especially fond of innovations in cloud technology.
 It fits them perfectly as they often need to retrieve heaps of delicate information from multiple secure locations.

 9. Cloud apps can aid companies’ collaborative tasks, file sharing, content sharing, and data security.
 The average employee uses 36 cloud-based services in their daily routine.

 If that sounds excessive, then you need to consider the many applications of cloud computing that have given rise to a multitude of different services.
 There are over 210 services in the “collaboration” category alone.
-With such wealth of solutions, it’s no wonder the average enterprise employs about 1400 cloud-based apps.
+With such a wealth of solutions, it’s no wonder the average enterprise employs about 1400 cloud-based apps.

 11. The future is looking bright for the public cloud.
 Revenue from the sector is expected to jump to $331 billion by 2022 (from $175.8 billion in 2018).